chenxiao18481132/Teaching-AssistenT-R/README.md

-# Teaching-Assistent for multivariate statistical analysis. the programming language is R.
+Teaching assistent for multivariate statistical analysis.
+The programming language is R.